 Texas tenor David Portillo has established a reputation as an accomplished vocalist with “honeyed, perfectly focused singing” (Chicago Tribune).
 The 2012-2013 season brought David’s return to the Lyric Opera of Chicago as David in Die Meistersinger von Nürnberg, the premiere of Jean-Jacques Rousseau with Grand Théâtre de Genève in Switzerland, his role and house debut as Percy in Anna Bolena with Minnesota Opera and Tonio in The Daughter of Regiment at Fort Worth Opera Festival followed by Almaviva in Il barbiere di Siviglia with Central City Opera.
 The 2013-2014 season brings his Gonzalve in L’heure espagnole with the Saito-Kinen Festival in Japan, Ralph Rackstraw in HMS Pinafore with Arizona Opera, Narciso in Il turco in Italia with Opera Angers-Nantes, a reprise of his Almaviva for his Wiener Staatsoper and Palm Beach Opera debuts, his return to Opera Company of Philadelphia as Don Ottavio in Don Giovanni and his debut with Aix-en-Provence for Lurcanio in Handel’s Ariodante and his debut with the Salzburg Festival as Don Gaspar in Donizetti’s La favorite.
 Future seasons include Paolino in Il matrimonio segreto with Opernhaus Zurich, Ramiro in La Cenerentola with the Washington National Symphony, Tonio in La fille du régiment with Arizona Opera, Tamino in The Magic Flute with Houston Grand Opera and Pedrillo in Die Entführung aus dem Serail in a return to Aix-en-Provence.

-In 2011, Mr. Portillo split the summer between Don Ottavio with Opera Theatre of St. Louis and Rinuccio in Gianni Schicchi with the Castleton Festival in Virginia.
-He joined the roster of Teatro alla Scala last fall, where he covered the role of Don Ottavio.
+In the summer of 2011, Mr. Portillo sang Don Ottavio with Opera Theatre of St. Louis and Rinuccio in Gianni Schicchi with the Castleton Festival in Virginia.
+He joined the roster of Teatro alla Scala that fall, where he covered the role of Don Ottavio.
 Other engagements for the 2011-2012 season included his house debut as Almaviva with Tulsa Opera, his role debut as Belmonte in Die Entführung aus dem Serail with Pittsburgh Opera, his role debut as Renaud in Gluck’s Armide presented by the Metropolitan Opera and Juilliard School, and his return to Opera Theatre of St. Louis as Ferrando in Cosí fan tutte.
 He also sang the role of Ferdinand in Thomas Ades’ The Tempest for the Accademia Nazionale di Santa Cecilia in Rome, Italy.